jguadagno/jguadagno.github.io/_posts/2020-08-22-securing-azure-containers-and-blobs-with-managed-identities.md

 * Find the 'Certificates & secrets' link on the menu on the left and click it.
 * Click '+ New client secret'
 * Add a description.
-The Azure Command line calls it `rbac` but I don't think the name matters.
+The Azure CLI names it `rbac` but I don't think the name matters.
 * Chose an expires in option.
 * Copy the value.